Chamoli, Uttarakhand

 Activity location: Chamoli, Uttarakhand

-Trip Duration: 8 Days | 7 Nights
+Trek Duration: 8 Days | 7 Nights

-Trek Altitude: 16,000 Ft
+Roopkund Height: 16,000 Ft

 Roopkund Trek Distance: 54 Km

-Roopkund Trek Difficulty: Moderate
+Trek Difficulty: Moderate

 Accommodation: Tent Stay

-Meals: Meals while on trek Veg
+Meals: Meals while on trek, Veg

 About Roopkund Trek, Uttarakhand: